JadenQ/Notebooks/Edge Computing Lab/final_v3.0.md

 We implemented two projects, at the upper half of the week, we worked on gesture detection work and encountered the following [problems](https://shimo.im/docs/erAdPZ79pDH5LXAG/).
 Then we start a new project based on OpendataCam called Pick up and Go, which is a customer flow and popular food detection project to empower retail stores for more sales with business intelligence.

-## Project1 - Pick up and Go - Customer Flow and Popular Food Detection in Retail Store
+## Project1 - Pick up and Go: Customer Flow and Popular Food Detection in Retail Store

 ### Background and Key Elements